"Any city that doesn't have a Tenderloin isn't a city at all"

 Live at the Black Hawk is an exciting community-benefit project that recreates the Tenderloin's world-famous Black Hawk Jazz Club using cutting-edge Augmented Reality (AR) cloud technology.
-The project will reconnect residents and visitors with the neighborhood's rich tradition of innovation and inclusion through engaging audio-visual storytelling and provide a virtual art and music gallery for local youth and artists to showcase their talents.
+The project connects residents and visitors with the neighborhood's rich tradition of innovation and inclusion through engaging audio-visual storytelling and provides a rotating virtual art and music gallery for local youth and artists to showcase their talents.

 Between 1950 and 1963, the Black Hawk Jazz Club attracted world-class talent to the corner of Turk and Hyde Streets in the Tenderloin neighborhood of San Francisco.
 Jazz greats like Miles Davis, John Coltrane and Dizzy Gillespie played to packed houses, experimented with new sounds and recorded some of their best works.

 Who People from 3 to 103 of all abilities can enjoy

 What A fun, interactive, destination-worthy, augmented reality (AR) experience rooted in the rich culture and inclusive history of the Tenderloin’s Black Hawk Jazz Club.

 Lifesize AR re-creation of the Black Hawk Jazz Club

 Original artworks and music by Tenderloin artists

 Black Hawk and Tenderloin AR history

 When Available whenever Boeddeker Park is open.
 Art, music and stories is refreshed by local youth, artists and musicians three to four times per year.

 Where Boeddeker Park, Tenderloin neighborhood of San Francisco.